lsst-dm/dmtn-010/index.rst

 Options
 =======

 There are essentially 6 options available to us, with varying tradeoffs between work required, flexibility, likely performance, callability from C++, and standardization in the broader community.
-These options are not necessarily mutually exclusive; in particular we could begin with :ref:`AST-as-is` or :ref:`AST-abstract` while developing a new system per :ref:`c++AST` or :ref:`adoptGWCS`.
+These options are not necessarily mutually exclusive; in particular we could begin with :ref:`AST-as-is` or :ref:`AST-abstract` while developing a new system per :ref:`adoptGWCS` or :ref:`c++AST`.
 In addition, :ref:`AST-as-is` and :ref:`AST-abstract` are really two points in a continuum and we could evolve over time from one to the other as our needs and API design evolve.

 .. _develop-own: